Chile–Mexico relations: History

 In 1960, President Adolfo López Mateos became the first Mexican head-of-state to pay a visit to Chile.
 In 1972, President Salvador Allende paid a visit to Mexico.
 On 11 November 1974, Mexican President Luis Echeverría Álvarez severed diplomatic relations with Chile a year after the unconstitutional removal and death of elected President Salvador Allende by General Augusto Pinochet.
 For the next fifteen years, Mexico would receive thousands of Chilean refugees who fled the dictatorship of Pinochet.
 Both nations re-established diplomatic relations on 23 March 1990.
 Since the re-establishment of diplomatic relations, both nations have increasingly become closer with regards to bilateral relations and trade.

-Chile and Mexico are the only two Latin American countries who are members of the OECD and both nations are two of the four founding members of the Pacific Alliance (the others being Colombia and Peru).
+Chile and Mexico are two of four Latin American countries who are members of the OECD (the others being Colombia and Costa Rica), and both nations are two of the four founding members of the Pacific Alliance (the others being Colombia and Peru).
 In March 2018, Mexican President Enrique Peña Nieto traveled to Chile to attend the inauguration of President Sebastián Piñera.

 In November 2022, Chilean President Gabriel Boric traveled to Mexico and met with President Andrés Manuel López Obrador.
 During the visit, both leaders discussed the election of a new head for the Inter-American Development Bank and to increase bilateral relations and agreements between both nations.

+In September 2023, Mexican President Andrés Manuel López Obrador paid a visit to Chile to commemorate the 50th anniversary since the 1973 Chilean coup d'état.
+President López Obrador met with Chilean President Gabriel Boric and the two leaders discussed both nations close relations and President Boric thanked Mexico for its involvement in granting political asylum to thousands of Chileans during the 1973 coup d'état.
+In October 2024, President Boric travelled to Mexico to attend the inauguration of President Claudia Sheinbaum.